Cyprium Metals Ltd: Nifty Copper Project Restart Update

 HIGHLIGHTS

+- Cyprium has now increased the mineral resource endowment at Nifty Copper Project by over 40% and the west and east of the mineralisation remains open

+- The updated mineral resource estimates will be included in Phase 1 of the Nifty Restart Project optimisation, which will add further copper tonnes, mine life and cashflow

-- Majority of the operational readiness and environmental clean-up activities have now been completed
+- Environment and Regulatory Approvals process nearing completion whilst most of the operational readiness and environmental clean-up activities now completed

-- To reduce operational expenditure whilst maintaining the Nifty site in good order, workforce has been temporarily downsized until the finance process is complete

 - Advanced discussions are continuing with debt financiers, who are undertaking due diligence activities and reviewing financing documentation